bengali-geowordnet/geonames-java/README.md

 ## Using the API

 The server provides API for adding new Application, User and Adding Data.
+* Add the following header:
+`Content-Type: application/x-www-form-urlencoded`
+* Use `json` as String Parameter or Key
+* Data encoded in `x-www-form-urlencoded` format is only supported for now.

 #### 1. Adding a new Application:
 Send a `POST` request to the following URL: